FlorianKrull/CompilerConstructionSS2019/specification.md

     usage: mc_ir [OPTIONS] file...

-    Utility for viewing the generated intermediate reprensetation.
+    Utility for viewing the generated intermediate representation.
 Errors are reported on invalid inputs.

     Use '-' as input file to read from stdin.